 Advertisement

-The government has said that sanctions should be used as a “last resort” and that there should be “safeguards to ensure vulnerable people are properly protected”.
+The government said in its Pathways to Work green paper that sanctions should be used as a “last resort” and that there should be “safeguards to ensure vulnerable people are properly protected”.
 However, Public Law Project has found that sanctions are frequently applied for first-time ‘failures’.

 This includes in circumstances where something has happened which is out of the claimant’s control – such as a health emergency or when digital and language barriers have made it difficult to navigate the benefits system.